Archie Waldroop provides advice on the basic skills of archery.

 Hold the bowstring

 There are several techniques in holding your bowstring, but for beginners, focus on learning the “three-finger draw” first.
 This is the most basic and the simplest way of holding your bowstring.

 The three-finger draw will involve putting where your fingers make an initial bend on the bowstring.
 Carefully place your index finger above the arrow, and both the middle finger and ring fingers should be positioned below.
 Lastly, your thumbs should be relaxed and facing downwards.

 Set your bow hand

 Your bow hand determines the aim of your shots, which is why you should take time in setting your bow hand.
 Although there are several ways on how you can do this, the simplest way would include keeping your hand in a forward position and then letting the bow rest gently in your hand.
 Contrary to popular belief, you do not need to grip it hard to get better shots.

 Aim the arrow

 Aiming the arrow is one of the most challenging phases when learning archery, but since you are still a beginner, there is no need to hurry the preparation.

-When using a bow sight, make sure to use your dominant eye to lock your target and spend a couple of minutes to focus on that point.
+When using a bow sight, make sure to use your dominant eye to lock your target and spend a couple of minutes focusing on that point.
 Position your bow and make sure that when you peek through the bow sight, all of the pins are in line with the target that is visible in your line of sight.